Cadrew/autolunar/README.md

 - For each block, we calculate the power of 2 of the corresponding cell multiplied by the value of its cell.
 - Finally, we calculate the final value by doing the XOR operation between all the blocks.

+The sleep time allows the generator to reproduce this operation as many time as possible while the program is sleeping.
+This means that for a given sleep time, the generator will iterate as many times as possible in the cellular automata before generating an output digit.
+This allows to integrate additional entropy by making the generator depend on the power of the machine.
+This adds robustness in terms of security, so that it is not possible to predict the output of the generator in advance.

+Finally, before returning the value, we add an additional entropy by integrating the current time in ms in the computation.
+By doing this, it also avoids that the generator produces the same numbers in output for a specific configuration, even if we run the program several times.

 This process is the application of the one described in the paper available [here](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.759.6207&rep=rep1&type=pdf).

 ### Rules